 CEU hours will vary based on the state of licensure.
 For each state an individual is licensed, CEU hours will be required.
 Generally, NPs are required a minimum of 75 contact hours of continuing education in the specialty area (psychiatric nursing).

 Additionally, even though they are functioning in an APRN role, they must maintain their RN certification.
 In order for an individual to renew their RN license, they will need to fill out an application, complete a specific number of CEU hours, and pay a nominal fee.
 Each state has specific requirements and it is important to check with the board of nursing prior to applying for license renewal.

 A detailed look at Continuing Nurse Education hours can be found here.

-Part Eight What is the Career Outlook for a Psychiatric Nurse Practitioner?
+Part Nine What is the Career Outlook for a Psychiatric Nurse Practitioner?